-The Marine Transfer Station is adjacent to three parks including Carl Schurz, Asphalt Green and DeKovats and sits across from a NYC Landmark - Gracie Mansion.
+The Marine Transfer Station is adjacent to four parks including Carl Schurz, Asphalt Green and DeKovats, Mill Rock Island and sits across from a NYC Landmark - Gracie Mansion.
 Community Board 8 seeks to preserve this valuable parkland.
-CB8 also is concerned that the proposed facility is located in a a Hurricane Flood Zone A with a 1% annual chance of flooding according to FEMA, and is in close proximity to the 125th Street Fault Line where significant tremors occurred as recently as 2001.
+CB8 also is concerned that the proposed facility is located in a Hurricane Flood Zone A with a 1% annual chance of flooding according to FEMA, and is in close proximity to the 125th Street Fault Line where significant tremors occurred as recently as 2001.
 CB8 highlighted concerns about flooding and earthquake in its 2008 testimony to the U.S. Army Corp of Engineers.
-The NYC Department of Environmental Protection (DEP) proposes to construct and place into operation a vertical water supply shaft, Shaft 33B, to bring water from City Tunnel No. 3 to the local water distribution system in East Manhattan and the Upper East Side in Manhattan.
-Construction of City Tunnel No 3.
+Mill Rock is officially designated a Park.
+CB8 most recently passed a resolution on June 15, 2001 in opposition to the MTS at E. 91st street or in any residential neighborhood.

-system in East Manhattan and the Upper East Side in Manhattan.
+The NYC Department of Environmental Protection (DEP) constructed and placed into operation a vertical water supply shaft, Shaft 33B, to bring water from City Tunnel No. 3 to the local water distribution system in East Manhattan and the Upper East Side in Manhattan.
 Construction of City Tunnel No 3, Stage 2 - Manhattan leg is currently proceeding beneath Manhattan.
-Once constructed, the shaft would be an unmanned underground facility capable of conveying water from the new City Tunnel No. 3 to the surface distribution system that serves East Midtown and the Upper East Side.
+The shaft would be an unmanned underground facility capable of conveying water from the new City Tunnel No. 3 to the surface distribution system that serves East Midtown and the Upper East Side.
 The site is located on the northwest corner of E. 59th Street and First Avenue in Community District 8.
 The Shaft 33B project would also involve water main construction required to connect the new shaft with the existing subsurface water distribution system that serves the East Midtown and Upper East Side areas.
 Two water main connections would extend from the Shaft 33B Site beneath the City streets, connecting the shaft to a truck-main at Third Avenue.

-The Community Board will continue to meet with the DEP and DDC to monitor the operation at E 59th Street.
-The Community Board is very concerned about the final determination of the routes of the water mains.
-Community Board 8 urges DEP to thoroughly consider all options, to closely involve CB8 throughout the decision-making process, and to carefully select the best viable option.
+The Community Board will continue to meet with the DEP and DDC to monitor the construction of the East 59th Street water main.
+The Community Board is very concerned about the final determination of the route of the secondary water main.
+Community Board 8 urges DEP to thoroughly consider all options, to closely involve CB8 throughout the decision-making process, and to carefully select the best, most economical and viable option.